K6 Math Logo

 Master the Equilateral Triangle with these Seven Specific stages.

-The equilateral triangle is an excellent triangle for the K-6 student to study, as not only does it have three sides of equal lenght.
-But this also emplies that it's three angles are also of equal size.
-This is why this triangle is also sometimes reffered to as an equiangular triangle.
+The equilateral triangle is an excellent triangle for the K-6 student to study, as not only does it have three sides of equal length, but this also implies that it's three angles are also of equal size.
+This is why this triangle is also sometimes referred to as an equiangular triangle.

 Okay, so let's get started ...

-The Area of a this type of triangle is calculated the same way as EVERY triangle.
-It is always half the length of the base multiplied by the perpendicular height of the triangle, in this case, the perpendicular height is always the length of the vertical side of the triangle.
+The Area of this type of triangle is calculated the same way as EVERY triangle.
+It is always half the length of the base multiplied by the perpendicular height of the triangle.

 How to construct an Equilateral Triangle